bhisaac/5eFP/5eFP-SRD.md

 - (*a*) a light crossbow and bolts or (*b*) handaxes
 - (*a*) a dungeoneer’s pack or (*b*) an explorer’s pack

-## Fighting Style

-You adopt a particular style of fighting as your specialty.
-Choose one of the following options.
-You can’t take a Fighting Style option more than once, even if you later get to choose again.

-### Archery

-You gain a +1 bonus to attack rolls you make with ranged weapons.

-### Armored

-While you are wearing armor, you gain a +1 bonus to Defense.

-### Blind Fighting

-You gain blindsight 2 whenever your vision is obscured.

-### Great Weapon Fighting

-Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack once and must use the new roll.
-The weapon must have the two-handed property for you to gain this benefit.

-### Protection (Reaction)

-When a creature you can see attacks a target other than you that is within 1 square of you, you impose disadvantage on the attack roll.
-You must be wielding a shield.

 ## Second Wind (Action, Rest)

 You have a limited well of stamina that you can draw on to protect yourself from harm.
-On your turn, you discard up to 2 wounds and may take one additional action.
+You discard up to 2 wounds and may take one action.

 # Fighter Upgrades